cloud-ca/api-docs/source/includes/compute/_instances.md

 ```
  <code>POST /services/<a href="#service-connections">:service_code</a>/<a href="#environments">:environment_name</a>/instances</code>

-Create an instance in an environment of the compute service.
-This endpoint allows you to easily attach a new or existing data volume and add port forwarding rules to the instance instead of doing multiple API calls.
+Create an instance in an environment.
+This endpoint allows you to easily attach a new or existing data volume and add port forwarding rules to the new instance without doing additional API calls.

 Required | &nbsp;
 ------ | -----------